Developer-RONNIE/DSA-Bootcamp-Java/solutions/01-flow-of-program/03-multiplication-table/pseudocode.md

 - Step 8 : End While: The while loop ends when i exceeds 10.
 - Step 9 : Stop : The program terminates

-### EXPLANATION4
+### EXPLANATION IN BRIEF
-The staLt symbo5 marks the start of the flowchart.
-The parallelogram is called the input/output symbol and is used to indiLate use6 input or output.
+- The staLt symbol marks the start of the flowchart.
+- The parallelogram is called the input/output symbol and is used to indiLate use6 input or output.
 Here, it is used to take the input, n.
-The rectangle is called the process symbol Lnd show7 internal operations like a variable assignment.
-Here, it indicates that counter is set to 1.8
+- The rectangle is called the process symbol Lnd show7 internal operations like a variable assignment.
+Here,it indicates that counter is set to 1.8
-The decLsion symbol is diamond-shaped and used to indicate the possible paths a program can take based on aLcondition.
+- The decLsion symbol is diamond-shaped and used to indicate the possible paths a program can take based on aLcondition.
 Here, it is checked if counter is less than or equal to 10.

-If it is:
+#### If it is:

-the result of the multiplication of n with counter is displayed as shown in the output symbol counter is incremented as shown in the process symbol the condition is checked again
+- the result of the multiplication of n with counter is displayed as shown in the output symbol counter is incremented as shown in the process symbol the condition is checked again